 When it comes to birthday cake personalisation, Sally Turnbull from Sally T Cakes can pretty much work with whatever creative ideas you have in mind – from a favourite movie character and beyond.
 Tasty, homemade and delicious, each cake is made to order, with prices starting at $120 (depending on size and design).

 This cake shop has tons of options to choose from, either in-store on online (pre-order, and pick up or get your cake delivered).
 Select from over ten signature styles – their bestseller, Choco Truffle, is to die for.
 Or you can order a custom design to suit your occasion.
 Fifteen-centimetre cakes (serving five to eight) start from around $33.
 A 40-centimetre cake (serving up to 60) is around the $230 mark.
 Emicakes also recently introduced a $29 “naked cake” range (with unfrosted sides) in four flavours including red velvet and carrot.

 Whether you’re after alphabet letters, hearts or figurines, this patisserie can create some pretty special and detailed cake designs including layered and posh-looking tiered cakes; their Berry Berries (strawberry shortcake) and Cacao Royal are bestsellers.
 Cakes range from around $31 to $318 depending on size.

 This bakeshop has a loyal following thanks to the impressive novelty cakes it churns out for customers seeking specialty designs – from animal- and princess-themed styles to 3D soccer balls, nautical and floral designs.
 Cream-covered confections with edible prints begin at $60.
 Fondant-covered creations – red velvet, vanilla velvet, carrot walnut and rich chocolate with ganache filling are popular favourites – start at $100 (per 1kg) and go up from there, depending on size and design.

-Combining ice cream and cake is oh-so-right!
-Cue ice cream cakes from Island Creamery.
+Ice cream birthday cakes in Singapore from Island Creamery are a special treat.
 Choose from the shop’s signature flavour combinations or customise your own.
-The Baked Alaska ($35; serves six) – berry ice cream on a layer of sponge cake covered in meringue – is always a popular choice, as is the Mud Pie ($45; serves 16) – layers of chocolate, cookies and cream, plus burnt caramel ice cream topped with Oreo cookie crumbs.
+The Baked Alaska – berry ice cream on a layer of sponge cake covered in meringue – is always a popular choice, as is the Mud Pie – layers of chocolate, cookies and cream, plus burnt caramel ice cream topped with Oreo cookie crumbs.

 Cat and the Fiddle